 Well, Rakesh Ji, being in the transport line for more than 15 years and driven in the snow at many places had other ideas in mind.
 All he did was to take out a pin and reduced the Tyre pressure of all the tires further to approximately 15 psi.
 He took control of the steering wheel and asked us to push the car.

 To my surprise, just a push and the Wagon R starting moving slowly up the road.
-Rakesh Ji ordered us both to run fast and sit in the moving car and that too both of us in the front seat to put pressure on the front tires.
-In the next 1.5 kilometers to the top, both Sunit and I had to get down push and sit again in the moving car about a dozen times; at every turn.
+Rakesh Ji ordered us both to run fast and sit in the moving car, both of us on the front seat to put pressure on the front tires.
+In the next 1.5 kilometers to the top, both Sunit and I had to get down push and sit again in the moving car about a dozen times, at every turn.

 Namika La to Kargil